open-component-model/ocm/pkg/oci/repositories/ctf/README.md

 - **`repository`** *string*

-  This REQUIRED property is the repository name of the targeted artefact described by the *Common Transport Format*,  conforming to the requirements outlined in the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
+  This REQUIRED property is the _repository_ name of the targeted artefact described by the *Common Transport Format*,  conforming to the requirements outlined in the [OCI Distribution Specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).

 - **`digest`** *string*

-  This REQUIRED property is the _digest_ of the targeted artefact in the targeted artefact set, conforming to the requirements outlined in [Digests](https://github.com/opencontainers/image-spec/blob/main/descriptor.md#digests).
+  This REQUIRED property is the _digest_ of the targeted artefact blob in the targeted artefact set, conforming to the requirements outlined in [Digests](https://github.com/opencontainers/image-spec/blob/main/descriptor.md#digests).
   Retrieved content SHOULD be verified against this digest when consumed via